MarkSenDong/Code_Standardization/README.txt

 Topic 3.
 How to write description and helper document for your customised functions
+  Matlab:
+  For an example of a script, please referring to the following .m script in the repository: matlab_code_documentation_example.m
+  For an example of a function, please referring to the following .m script in the repository: image_reorganisation_pronia.m
+  You can access the docstring of the matlab function by typing: help function_name;
+  for example:
+    help image_reorganisation_pronia;

   Python:
   For a comprehensive example, please referring to the following .py script in the repository: python_code_documentation_example.py